 - Workers collectives or unions, where they exist, represent the collective voice of workers for their wellbeing.

 - The government, which is mandated to provide health services to workers through the ESI (Employees State Insurance) hospitals, ensures dignified, timely and quality care.
+If you are looking for san diego tax preparer, click here.

 What Swasti Health Catalyst’s Worker Well-Being initiative has learnt through its experience of developing the life skills of 192,000 workers in 160 factories is that a win-win for all stakeholders builds buy-in and active involvement.
 For example, the engagement with Walmart Foundation and factories such as Welspun, Shahi, Banaswara Garments, Trident, Indian Designs Exports Pvt.
 Ltd., Asian Fabrix, Atlas, Ramesh Flowers, First Steps Baby Wear, Shell Apparels, etc, found that with just 15 hours of training, workers showed 5% productivity increase, 23% decrease in attrition, reduced gender pay gap by 40%, and showed increased sense of pride in work, teamwork and problem-solving.
 They were healthier, happier, and gained life skills that improved the quality of their life and that of their families.
 ESI hospitals began to provide more respectful care.